 - even surface – you don’t want to sleep and roll sideways

-- beauty of the camping spot – that is a bonus if you can get it
+- the beauty of the camping spot – that is a bonus if you can get it

-Moreover, try to avoid camp spots with big gum trees as they can drop branches unexpectedly, or what’s worse, dead trees in close proximity to our car or tent.
+Moreover, try to avoid camp spots with big gum trees as they can drop branches unexpectedly, or what’s worse, dead trees close to our car or tent.

 Desert Outback Camping

-Before you go to sleep, check if nothing can be carried away by animals.
-I mean plates, cutlery from the dinner time, dishwasher sponge and SHOES – don’t leave them outside!
+Before you go to sleep, check if animals can carry nothing away.
+I mean plates, cutlery from dinner time, dishwasher sponge and SHOES – don’t leave them outside!

-It’s pretty normal that if you leave anything outside it will be taken by night animals.
+It’s pretty normal that if you leave anything outside, it will be taken by nocturnal animals.

-Camp on any beach is not allowed everywhere, so plan your trip, do your research before you decide to beach camp.
-If you never took your 4WD to the beach make sure you read some hints and “how to” articles before you hit the sand.
-There is a big chance to get stuck, so recovery gear is a must.
+If you never took your 4WD to the beach, make sure you read some hints and “how-to” articles before you hit the sand.
+There is a big chance to get stuck, so recovery gear is necessary.
 And make sure you are allowed to drive on the beach.

 Free Outback Camping

-You have many places like that in our “Must camp there if closeby” notebook.
-When doing outback camping free camp spots don’t need to be pre-booked, but if camp is in a popular spot or busy route near a highway then stop for the day early to secure a spot for yourself.
+You have many places like that in our “Must camp there if close by” notebook.
+When doing outback camping, free camp spots don’t need to be pre-booked, but if the camp is in a popular spot or busy route near a highway, then stop for the day early to secure a spot for yourself.
 Places like that fill up quickly!

 Animals and insects while camping